 Lupin’s education was an experiment.
 Black nearly blew it sky high.
 Anyone investigating Lupin’s attendance at Hogwarts would have been able to uncover the fact that something had been covered up, even if they might not ever be able to determine precisely what.
 And with investigators like Rita Skeeter underfoot, that might conceivably turn out to be even be worse than the actual event.

-Albus had lost his bargaining chip on the werewolf issue, and couldn’t take the risk of attempting that again.
+Albus had lost his bargaining chip on the werewolf issue, and wasn’t about to take the risk of attempting that again.

 How many wizarding-born werewolves were lost to Greyback’s packs.
 Their magic left untrained, their socialization warped out of any kind of affiliation with humanity thanks to “Sirius Black’s trick”?
 Greyback wasn’t out of commission for any span of 14 years the way Riddle was.
 How many young wizards has Greyback destroyed, that Albus could not take the risk of salvaging and enlisting as wizards — who would then be obliged to him — so that Voldemort might not get his claws into them?